videomi/shotcut_web/roadmap.md

 - file browser and media library
 - read Kyno XML for name, comments, tags
 - simple screen capture through libobs or ffmpeg
-- move generators from Open Other to submenu in New, leave network and devices in Open Other
+- move generators from Open Other elsewhere, leave network and devices in Open Other
 - add a base VUI that adds indicators for in and out points and a toolbar to invoke filters:
-  Text, Size/Position/Rotate, Crop, Color, Chroma Key: Simple
+  Text, Size/Position/Rotate, Crop, Color, Chroma Key: Simple, White Balance
 - improved support for nested projects
 - multi-select support for Properties
 - multi-select support for Filters